phijack/homepage/content/authors/admin/_index.md

 superuser: true

 # Role/position
-role: Project Officer
+role: PhD student

 # Organizations/Affiliations
 organizations:
-- name: Nanyang Technological University
+- name: Purdue University
   url: ""

 # Short bio (displayed in user profile at end of posts)
-bio: My research interests include Algorithmic Mechanism Design, Fair Division and Online Algorithm.
+bio: My research interests include sublinear algorithm on big data and related statistics and also learning theory, especially learnablity problems.
+I also did some works on Algorithmic Mechanism Design, Fair Division and Online Algorithm, which I think I will keep working on.
 I am also have a broad interests in Theoretical Computer Science.

 interests:
+- sublinear algorithms on big data and related statistics
 - Algorithmic Mechanism Design
 - Fair Division
 - Online Algorithm